MassimoDaul/Kaggle/README.md

     "/Applications/Python 3.6/Install Certificates.command"

     # Make sure the quotes are there, as spacing is wierd

-    # in your python console
+    # in your python console run:

     import nltk